From veering triangulations to link spaces and back again: Laminations

 \subsection{Uniqueness}

-Before proving \refthm{Laminations}\refitm{LaminationsUnique} we need a few tools.
-To simplify the combinatorics of ascending paths, we now relax the transversality assumption.
-That is, suppose that $\gamma \subset \calB^\alpha$ is an oriented path.
-In this section we say that $\gamma$ is an \emph{ascending path} if \begin{itemize} \item $\gamma$ enters every sector through a lower edge or a lower vertex and \item $\gamma$ exits every sector through an upper edge or its upper vertex. \end{itemize} An ascending path $\gamma$ is \emph{steeply ascending} if it exits sectors only through the upper vertex of each quadrilateral it visits.
+To simplify the combinatorics, here we relax the transversality assumption on our paths.
+That is, suppose that $\gamma \subset B^\calV$ is an oriented path.
+In this section and the next we say that $\gamma$ is an \emph{ascending path} if \begin{itemize} \item $\gamma$ enters every sector through a lower edge or a lower vertex and \item $\gamma$ exits every sector through an upper edge or its upper vertex. \end{itemize} An ascending path $\gamma$ is an \emph{upwards path} if $\gamma$ exits every sector through its upper vertex.

-\begin{remark} Suppose that $\sigma$ is a leaf carried by the upper branched surface $\calB^\alpha$.
+\begin{remark} Suppose that $\sigma$ is a leaf carried by the upper branched surface $B^\calV$.
 Suppose that $\gamma$ is an ascending path that ends in $\sigma$.
 Then after a small isotopy, $\gamma$ is completely contained in $\sigma$. \end{remark}